-Remembering Roscoe Born Two Years After His Passing: The Charisma, the Roles, the Future That Was Cut Far Too Short
+Remembering Roscoe Born Three Years After His Passing: The Charisma, the Roles, the Future That Was Cut Far Too Short

 When bipolar disorder prompted the actor to take his own life on March 3, 2020, a blindingly bright light was switched off.